alexsotodigital/arg25-Projects/commonscore/README.md

 - The different pain points that pop-up city organizers, such as Invisible Garden, encounter when organizing a residency, like the one we are experiencing firsthand.

 - The existing technological components for creating potential solutions to these pain points, as well as the projects that are experimenting with them.

+- We have the insight that we are at a very interesting point where technology, community, and territory intersect to rethink how we organize ourselves.
+Ephemeral cities can be environments for social and technological experimentation that foster the development of new tools and more open and sustainable collaboration models.

 ## Next Steps